frontapp/logistics-tms-plugin/README.md

 # Logistics TMS Sample Plugin

-To test this plugin:

-1. In Front, create an app from the Developers settings page with a plugin sidebar feature.
-1. Point the plugin to http://127.0.0.1:5173/
-1. Add a context link feature that matches with the pattern S[6 digists].
-For example, S123456 or S654321.
-1. In your terminal, clone this repository.
-1. Run `npm install` to install dependencies.
-1. Run `npm run dev` to start a development server.
-1. Create a `.env` file in the project directory and fill it with the contents of the **TMS Logistics Env** secure note in 1Password.
-1. In Front, add [context links](https://help.front.com/en/articles/2002) to the conversation with IDs S123456 and S654321.
-1. Open your plugin.
+This plugin demonstrates how to use the [Front Plugin SDK](https://dev.frontapp.com/docs/plugin-overview) to read and write data from an external system of record and display that additional context to the Front user.
+The example code demonstrates this within the context of reading data from a Transportation Management System (TMS) mocked in Airtable, effectively providing the Front user additional details about logistics shipments or transactions.
+You can adapt this code to a number of industries and use cases.
+To learn how to use this sample plugin, refer to the [tutorial](https://dev.frontapp.com/docs/logistics-tms-plugin) on the Front Developer Portal.

 ## Features
 The plugin loads data from Airtable.
-If there is a context link on the conversation with ID S123456 or S654321, then the data for that record loads from Airtable.
+If there is a dynamic object on the conversation with ID S123456 or S654321 (example record-matching pattern for this sample code, but it can be adapted), then the data for that record loads from Airtable.

 Additional features include:
-* Switch between matching records with dropdown
-* Search for TMS records
+* Loads the [Front Plugin SDK](https://dev.frontapp.com/reference/installation) through React context
-* Create a draft reply with relevant data from the TMS record
+* Reads data from a RESTful API and displays it in the Front sidebar
-* Attach documents to draft
+* Implements the [Front UI Kit](https://dev.frontapp.com/docs/front-ui-kit) to save time developing UI components
+* Detects links attached to the selected Front conversation and loads record data related to those links
+* Allows the user to search for a specific record by ID
+* Lists documents attached to the record or conversation and allows users to attach those documents to the reply
-* View and add notes attached to record
+* Lists notes related to the record and allows users to add new notes
+* Drafts a reply to the recipient with pre-populated information (such as status and delivery date) from the external system
+* Implements the plugin using React, Vite, and TypeScript.